saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/assignments.md

 19) Write a program to count the number of words in an input file.
 Accept filename as input from the user.
-20) Write a script that accepts a comma separated list of words and prints a hypen separated list of words in sorted orde
+20) Write a script that accepts a comma separated list of words and prints a hypen separated list of words in sorted ordered :
+> Input: b,c,a,d,a,e,b,f
+> Output: a-a-b-b-c-d-e-f